NextronSystems/thor-manual/debugging/failed-scans.rst

 Insufficient Free Memory
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If the system you are trying to scan runs out of free memory, you will encounter the following message in your scan log:
+If the system you are scanning runs out of free memory, you will see the following message in the scan log:

 .. code-block:: none